QUESTIONS

 What's included in the monthly fee?

 All five letters of the STACK Method across every open role in your scope: Source, Tempo, Assess, Close, and Keep.
-Plus onsite hours on the higher tiers, careers page hosting and syndication on Partner Lite and above, and per-role budget for ad spend and assessment tools on the higher tiers.
+Plus onsite hours on the higher tiers, careers page hosting and syndication on Partner Plus and above, and per-role budget for ad spend and assessment tools on the higher tiers.
 See Services for the longer version.

 Is there a contract length?

-Engagements run month to month with a short notice window.
+Partnerships run month to month with a short notice window.
 The work is built to earn the next month, not to lock in a long contract.
 Most clients stay because the model works, not because they are bound to.

 Will I work with Jay or get handed off to someone junior?